Health Protection Plan - New England Dragway, Inc.

 A minimum of one parking space, or approximately 10 feet, is required between race cars, trucks, trailers and haulers.
 If this distance cannot be met, trailers and haulers must park so that main doors do not open towards each other.

 All participants are required to maintain a minimum separation of six feet at all times.
-Failure to adhere to this rule may result in a participant being asked to leave, with no refund of participant entry fees; or if violation is of a larger scale, the cancelation of the event with no refund of participant entry fees.
+Failure to adhere to this rule may result in a participant being asked to leave, with no refund of participant entry fees; or if violation is of a larger scale, the cancellation of the event with no refund of participant entry fees.

 Participant Personal Protection Equipment (PPE)